gjermundgaraba/bjaanes.github.io/_posts/2015-08-23-my-rss-feeds-or-great-websites-to-visit-from-time-to-time.md

 I love Ubuntu and Linux (even though I am using almost exclusively Apple products right now).
 I like to keep current with what is happening in the Ubuntu Scene, so I like to get a couple of posts in my feed from OMG!
 Ubuntu! every once in a while.

-This is the only tech news site I keep here, because it&#8217;s the only one I don&#8217;t have bookmarked and visit often.
+This is the only tech news site I keep here, because it's the only one I don't have bookmarked and visit often.

 Website: <a href="http://www.omgubuntu.co.uk/" target="_blank">http://www.omgubuntu.co.uk/</a>